programminghistorian/jekyll/en/lessons/getting-started-with-mysql-using-r.md

 ##### Installation tips for a PC

+Using the MySQL Installer for Windows is the recommended way to install the components of MySQL.
 Once the file is downloaded, double click on the downloaded file to install it.
 Follow the prompts to accept the licence.
 After the products are installed, you will be prompted for options: